 If safe mode will not turn off for some reason on your Android phone, do not panic and follow the methods given in this guide.
 These methods will help you get out of safe mode on your Android device.

-Safe mode is an excellent place to troubleshoot various issues on your Android-based device.
-You can use this mode to resolve many types of issues on your phone, such as the ones related to your apps and widgets.
-What safe mode basically does is this mode only loads the operating system files to boot up your phone.
+Safe mode is to diagnose and troubleshoot various issues on your Android device.
+You can turn on safe mode to resolve the issues related to your apps and widgets when your phone is slow, a Samsung phone keeps restarting, etc. What safe mode basically does is temporarily blocking running third-party apps and only loading the operating system files to boot up your phone.
+That’s why you can check whether apps caused problems or operating system issues happen with this diagnostic mode.

-In some rare cases, you might find that your phone is stuck in safe mode.
-This can happen due to a variety of reasons.
-If this is happening constantly and you cannot find a way out, the guide below is going to be of great use to you.
-It tells you why your phone gets stuck in safe mode and what you can do about it.
+However, some users reported that safe mode won’t turn off even though restarted the phone.
+If this is happening and you cannot find a way out, the guide below is going to be of great use to you.
+It tells you why your phone gets stuck in safe mode and how do you turn off safe mode when it won’t turn off.

-There could be other system issues as well that can cause your phone to go into safe mode but those are very rare and you will hardly see them.
+Besides, safe mode won’t turn off after restarting could be other operating system issues as well that can cause your phone to go into safe mode but those are very rare and you will hardly see them.

-If you are not already aware, the easiest way to come out of safe mode on your phone is to use the power menu.
-The power menu is what allows you to easily exit safe mode and bring your phone back into normal mode.
+The easiest way to come out of safe mode on your phone is to use the power menu, which is the first way to exit safe mode and bring your phone back into normal mode:

 While the power menu is a great way to turn off safe mode on your Android device, it does not always work.
 If you find that that menu is not helping you come out of safe mode, you might want to find and use an alternate method.
 And luckily, there is one.

 You can make use of your notifications menu to disable safe mode on certain Android phones.
-You just need to pull down from the top of your screen, find the option that says Safe mode is on, and tap on it.
+You just need to pull down from the top of your screen, find the option that says Safe mode is on, and tap here to turn off Safe mode.

 That will disable safe mode and reboot your phone in normal mode.
 Just keep in mind this option is not available on all phones.